ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.1.1 - April 11, 2017

+**Fixes**

+- WPML String Translation not working with the checkbox label for sign-up integrations.

+**Improvements**

+- Use updated order methods when using WooCommerce 3.0, thanks to Liam McArthur.
+- Updated JavaScript dependencies.

 #### 4.1.0 - March 14, 2017